klozn/10-javascript/60-projects/order/README.md

 ### Story 1: Create a customer account
 As an unregistered user I want to create a customer account so I can become recognized within the system.
 - Upon creation of a customer, the following data should be provided:
-    - Firstname
+    - First name
-    - Lastname
+    - Last name
     - Email address
     - Address
-    - Phonenumber
+    - Phone number

 ### Story 2: Add an item
 As an admin user I want to add an item so I can expand the list of available items.
-- When adding an Item, the following data should be provided
+- When adding an `Item`, the following data should be provided
     - Name
     - Description
     - Price